CrunchyData/postgres-operator/hugo/content/architecture/overview.md

   --storage-config=fast --resources-config=large
 ```

-Kuberentes Deployments allow us to create heterogeneous clusters with ease and
+Kubernetes Deployments allow us to create heterogeneous clusters with ease and
 let us scale them up and down as we please.
 Additional components in our
 PostgreSQL cluster, such as the pgBackRest repository or an optional pgBouncer,
 are deployed as Kubernetes Deployments as well.

-We can also leverage Kubernees Deployments to apply
+We can also leverage Kubernetes Deployments to apply
 [Node Affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#node-affinity)
 rules to individual PostgreSQL instances.
 For instance, we may want to force one
 or more of our PostgreSQL replicas to run on Nodes in a different region than